-Rochester Restaurant Scalding Injury Attorneys
+Rochester, New York, Restaurant Scalding Injury Lawyers

 Recognized as a Best Lawyer of America, Jed Dietrich, Esq., is Committed to Providing Rochester Accident Victims with the Highest Level of Personal Injury Service.
 If You, Or A Loved One, Sustained a Restaurant Scalding Injury in or Around Monroe County, The Dietrich Law Firm P.C.
 Could Help You Get the Justice You Deserve.

 Monroe County has some of the best dining in Upstate New York, from the Rochester Public Market to Zweigle’s famous “Pop Open” hot dogs and the Nick Tahou Hots’ notorious “Garbage Plate.”
 Famed as Rochester’s food scene might be, eating out comes with its own risks.
 While nobody expects to be injured in a restaurant, food service businesses are nonetheless the site of tens of thousands of accidents each year.
 Employees must contend with slippery surfaces, sharp utensils, and boiling liquids in the kitchen, while customers could be endangered by unreasonably hot beverages and meals.
 Each year, an estimated 500,000 Americans are injured by hot liquids, drinks, and beverages.
 Commonly referred to as scalds, these burns can be debilitating.
 In the most severe cases, they could leave accident victims disfigured, disabled, and incapable of living ordinary, independent lives.